AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much is insurance for new drivers monthly?

-On average, a new 18-year-old driver pays around $300 per month for minimum coverage and more than twice that for full coverage.
-Insurance is less expensive for new drivers who are older — for example, a 30-year-old new driver pays around $95 per month for minimum coverage and $250 for full coverage.
+The cost of monthly insurance for new drivers varies greatly depending on factors like age, location, and coverage levels; however, on average a new 18-year-old driver pays over $400 for full coverage and about half that for minimum coverage.
+Insurance is less expensive for new drivers who are older — for example, a 30-year-old new driver pays around $53 per month for minimum coverage and $200 for full coverage.

 What is the cheapest car insurance for new drivers?